-The original value of the principal diagnosis (DX1), whether blank or coded, is retained in the first position of the diagnosis vector.
+The original value of the first listed diagnosis (DX1), whether blank or coded, is retained in the first position of the diagnosis vector.
 Starting at the first secondary diagnosis (DX2), the diagnoses are shifted during HCUP processing to eliminate blank secondary diagnoses.
 For example, if DX2 and DX4 contain nonmissing diagnoses and DX3 is blank, then the value of DX4 is shifted into DX3.
-Secondary diagnoses are never shifted into the principal position (DX1).
+Secondary diagnoses are never shifted into the first listed position (DX1).